 If you're moving away from home to study with us, you'll need to find somewhere to live.
-Go to your chosen campus page to find out about how our accommodation team can help you find suitable accommodation nearby.
+Go to your chosen campus page to find out how our accommodation team can help you find suitable accommodation nearby.

 Alternatively, if you already know what kind of accommodation you’re looking for, you can visit the Student Pad website to start your search.

 If you have a disability or learning difficulty and would like to speak to someone about what measures can be put in place to assist you, contact our Disability Support & Inclusion Service team as soon as you can.
-We can work with you to help meet any tuition, technical, library or exam challenges before you start your course.
+We can work with you to help meet any tuition, technical, library or exam challenges before starting your course.

 Phone: 01483 216657